-The Tutoring Center is available for students to drop in with questions in any subject area at any level.
-Services include writing revisions, test preparation and concept review.
-When students drop in, they should come prepared with specific question/topic to discuss.
+The Tutoring Center is staffed by teachers in a variety of content areas.
+The Tutoring Center is available for students to drop in with questions.
+Services include writing revisions, test preparation, and concept review.
+When students drop in, they should come prepared with specific questions/topics to discuss.
 No appointment is needed.